 Shooting the Messenger

-Raymond Chrétien, the nephew of former Prime Minister Jean Chrétien was Canada's Ambassador Extraordinaire.
-His assignments included Ambassador to Zaire, Ambassador to Mexico, Ambassador to Belgium and Luxemburg, Ambassador to the United States of America.
-Ambassador Chrétien capped a stellar career in the Canadian Foreign Service as Canada's Ambassador to France.
+Why Ambassador Chrétien?
+Raymond Chrétien, the nephew of former Prime Minister Jean Chrétien, was Canada's Ambassador Extraordinaire.
+His assignments included Ambassador to Zaire, Ambassador to Mexico, Ambassador to Belgium and Luxemburg, and Ambassador to the United States of America.
+Raymond Chrétien capped a stellar career in the Canadian Foreign Service as Canada's Ambassador to France.

 When I met Raymond Chrétien he was between ambassadorial assignments and was keeping busy as Director General of the Management Review and Audit Bureau.
 Every department of the Federal Government, like large corporations, has someone in charge of ensuring that the keepers of the public purse are not tempted to help themselves.
 Between 1983 and 1985 Chrétien was that someone.

-I met with Chrétien and his Director of Internal Audit, a Mr. M. G. MacDonald on November 30, 1984 in Chrétien's office.
+I met with Chrétien and his Director of Internal Audit, a Mr. M. G. MacDonald, on November 30, 1984 in Chrétien's office.
+After telling Chrétien about the misappropriation of funds, he turned to his Director of Internal Audit:

 Chrétien: Is this true?